is a freelance?

 lingering doubts that either exists other than on this site you can visit

-the British Library Public Catalogue, click on Search the Integrated Catalogue, paste 0952397471 in the search box, select ISBN from the drop-down menu and see what appears (for your convenience,
+the British Library Public Catalogue, click on Search the Integrated Catalogue, paste 0952397471 in the search box and see what appears (for your convenience,

 this link will open in a new window in order that you might carry on browsing